 In many instances, a feeder will just lift the front of your truck about 1 to 1.5 inches.

-This is beneficial when going from 31 “tire to 33” tire, but it won’t do much more.
-The combination of the leveler and one or two other methods mentioned above can give you enough room to use even larger tires but you will have to double-check the measurements before buy.
+This is beneficial when going from a 31 "tire to a 33" tire, but it won't do much more.
+The combination of the leveler and one or two other methods mentioned above can give you enough room to use even larger tires but you will have to double-check the measurements before buying.

 Most tire dealers will give you the opportunity to check how the tire fits before buying.
 You can then rotate the wheels completely left and right to see where they come in contact with your truck wheels.